Bool expressions are used to evaluate conditions and should always return in a true or false value.

 Evaluate multiple fields using the && (and) operator:

-All active and regular employees return true, all other employees return false
+All and regular employees return true, all other employees return false

 Evaluate multiple fields using the || (or) operator: